Convergence Analysis of Machine Learning Algorithms for the Numerical Solution of Mean Field Control and Games: I -- The Ergodic Case: Application of the Deep Galerkin Method

 6pt We then look for $\nu$ and $p$ in the form of neural networks, say $\nu_{\theta_1}$ and $p_{\theta_2}$ with fixed architectures and parameterized by $\theta_1$ and $\theta_2$ respectively.
 The unknown $\lambda$ is replaced by a variable coefficient $\theta_3 \in \RR$ which is learnt along the way.
 As in the method discussed in the previous sections, the integrals are interpreted as expectations with respect to a random variable with uniform distribution over $\TT^d$, and one uses SGD to minimize the total loss function.
 More precisely, for a given $\mathbf{S} = (S, (S_i)_{i \in \{1,\dots,d\}})$ where $S \subset [0,1]$ is a finite set of points and $S_{i}$ is a finite set of points in $C_{i}$ for every $i \in \{1,\dots,d\}$, we define the empirical loss function as follows: for $\theta = (\theta_1,\theta_2,\theta_3)$,

 where

 and

 One can use SGD to minimize the loss function~\eqref{eq:loss-DGM-system}.
 The approximation power of this method has been discussed in~\cite{MR3874585} using a universal approximation theorem.
 However, this type of results does not give any rate of convergence.
 More precise convergence results could be obtained by the techniques presented in Section~\ref{sub:periodic_numerics}.
 In particular, the approximation error can be bounded by combining again Theorems 2.3 and 6.1 in~\cite{MhaskarMicchelli}.
 For instance, if the PDE system~\eqref{fo:optimality-H} has a solution $(\nu, p, \lambda)$ such that $p, \nu \in \mathcal C^{3}(\TT^d)$, then there exist neural networks $\varphi_p, \varphi_\nu \in \bN^\sigma_{d, n_{\mathrm{in}}, 1}$ such that $\|p - \varphi_p\|_{\cC^2(\TT^d)}$ and $\|\nu - \varphi_\nu\|_{\cC^2(\TT^d)}$ are in $O\left(n_{\mathrm{in}}^{-2/(3d)}\right)$.
 In turn, this property leads to bounds on both the loss function of the algorithm and the error on the value function of the control problem.
 The detailed analysis is left for future work.
-Let us also note that a similar method has recently been used in~\cite{Saporitoetal-DGM} to solve numerically a time-dependent MFG.